 Networking, advice and other resources

-We run these in partnership with the North York Moors Tourism Network, a network managed on a voluntary basis by Susan Briggs, Director of The Tourism Network Ltd. It's very informal, with no charge to join, and it's designed to benefit tourism businesses who wish to capitalise on their location in/near the North York Moors National Park and Howardian Hills Area of Outstanding Natural Beauty.
+We run these in partnership with the North York Moors Tourism Network, a network managed on a voluntary basis by Susan Briggs, Director of The Tourism Network Ltd. It's very informal, with no charge to join, and it's designed to benefit those businesses who wish to capitalise on their location in/near the North York Moors National Park and Howardian Hills Area of Outstanding Natural Beauty.

 Once you’ve signed up, you’ll find out about upcoming events, get access to a number of resources, such as marketing and insider’s guides, films and our library of free professional images, which you can use on your website or promotional materials.

-Catriona McLees, Head of Promotion and Tourism
+Catriona McLees, Head of Marketing & Communications

 T: 01439 772700